GIS-S-mart/Benchmark-0_Template/README.md

 *Guidelines:*

 To share a common understanding of ambiguous keywords, contributors shall agree upon the meaning of the keywords by systematically providing a definition and synonyms.
-Contributors should reuse existing terms and definitions from existing standards and not invent new ones, unless they have a very specific concept that requires the introduction of a new keyword and definition.
-Any new keyword and definition must be motivated and explained in the discussion of the repository (e.g. navigate to '*Repositories > Benchmark-0_Template > Discussions*', or [click here](https://github.com/GIS-S-mart/Benchmark-0_Template/discussions))
+Contributors should reuse existing terms and definitions from existing standards and not invent new ones unless they have a very specific concept that requires the introduction of a new keyword and definition.
+Any new keyword and definition must be motivated and explained in the discussion of the repository (e.g. navigate to '*Repositories > Benchmark-0_Template > Discussions*' or [click here](https://github.com/GIS-S-mart/Benchmark-0_Template/discussions))

 *Template:*